 "No shoes, no shirt, no mask, no service."
 That mantra is catching on in communities across the country.
 That's because wearing a mask is the most effective technique to stop the spread of COVID-19, according to a June 2020 analysis in the Proceedings of the National Academy of Sciences.

 The protective value of masks, of course, partly depends on how they're used.
-If folks are truly reckless about masking up or clumsy when handling or removing a mask, they could be putting themselves and others at risk.
+If you're reckless about masking up or clumsy when handling or removing your mask, you could be putting yourself and others at risk.

 So what are the most common face-mask mishaps, and how can we avoid them?
 We turned to specialists in aerobiology, infectious disease and public health for a reality check on best practices for the use of face coverings and where we all may be falling a bit short.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.